matt10145/pset-6/README.md

     - <del>icon<del>
     - <del>function<del>
 - background images(?)
-- @mrwilson How to properly position an element with pre-inputted high priority? (should automatically go to top)
+- <del>@mrwilson How to properly position an element with pre-inputted high priority? (should automatically go to top)<del>
 - there seems to be some latency in accepting a click? (may just be firefox / my laptop)

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on creating a fully functional to-do list application from scratch.